Real Estate Inspection Service 506-461-0549 email@example.com

 When does the Buyer receive the report from Status ?

 Reports are generally presented at 5:00 pm on the day of the inspection.
 There are definite advantages in having the Purchaser's Realtor attend the presentation but this is at the Purchaser's discretion.
 If need be, the report summary can be faxed, mailed, emailed or couriered to the Purchaser.

 How much do inspections cost?

 "How much could not having an inspection done end up costing you?" is a better question.
 Just like insurance " you don't need it till you need it."
 On average, our Comprehensive Pre-purchase Inspections typically range from $400 to $600 exclusive of hst (taxes).
-Given the value of the information in the report and the money the report can save a Purchaser, our reports pay for themselves many times over.
+Given the value of the information in the report and the money the report can save a Buyer, our reports pay for themselves many times over.
 Remember, it's not the inspector's fee that protects you, it's the inspector's qualifications, experience and thoroughness that count.
-Scrimping on the inspector is just plain stupid when you're trying to protect such a major investment.
+Scrimping on the inspector is ill-advised when a Buyer trying to protect such a major investment.